Migrants race through Italy to dodge EU asylum rules

 Every morning, dozens, and sometimes even hundreds of migrants arrive from Rome and spill out onto the platforms of the Bolzano train station, in the Adige River valley near the Brennero pass into Austria.

-Bleary-eyed and disheveled, men, women and children are greeted by volunteers in several languages, including English, Tigrinya and Arabic.
+Bleary-eyed and dishevelled, men, women and children are greeted by volunteers in several languages, including English, Tigrinya and Arabic.

 "Good morning.
 Welcome," said an Italian volunteer as she directed migrants one recent morning towards an area with water, sandwiches, fruit and basic hygienic products like hand wipes provided by a local non-profit group.